 Economist, Morning Consult

-John Leer is an economist for Morning Consult, leading the global data intelligence company’s economic research efforts.
+John Leer is the chief economist for Morning Consult, leading the global data intelligence company’s economic research efforts.

 For speaking opportunities and booking requests, please email firstname.lastname@example.org.